Registrar of Vital Statistics

 - A fee of $10.00 for each certified copy requested.
 Cash, check, or money order are accepted as payment.
 Checks should be made payable to Old Bridge Township

-- Send request form (available at top of this page) to: Registrar’s Office, 1 Old Bridge Place, Old Bridge, NJ 08857, along with copies of required documentation for ID and relationship to person named on record.
+- Send request form (available at top of this page) to: Registrar of Vital Statistics, One Old Bridge Plaza, Old Bridge, NJ 08857, along with copies of required documentation for ID and relationship to person named on record.